-Net-Separation

-$$\operatorname{Rate}{j,t+1} = \operatorname{Separation} \operatorname{Rate}{j,t+1} - \underbrace{\frac{\operatorname{N of suppliers to } j \text{ in } t + 1 \text{ and not in } t}{\left[\left(\operatorname{supp. to } j \text{ in } t\right) + \left(\operatorname{supp. to } j \text{ in } t + 1\right)\right]/2}{\operatorname{Entry Rate}{j,t+1}}$$
+Net-Separation Rate{j,t+1} = Separation Rate{j,t+1} - $$\underbrace{\frac{\text{N of suppliers to } j \text{ in } t + 1 \text{ and not in } t}{\left[\left(\text{supp. to } j \text{ in } t\right) + \left(\text{supp. to } j \text{ in } t + 1\right)\right]/2}{\text{Entry Rate}{j,t+1}}$$ (2)

-(2)

-The entry rate in t + 1 is the number of new supplier-links created between t and t + 1, relative to the average number of suppliers of firm j.
+The entry rate in t + 1 is the number of new supplier links created between t and t + 1, relative to the average number of suppliers of firm j.
 Therefore, the net-separation rate captures how easy it is for a firm to find alternative suppliers following disruptions.

-For our third measure of resilience, we quantify the change in the total value of inputs purchased by firms, and the total value of inputs sold.
-Finally, we also compute output changes, although our sample for which output data are available is limited.7
+For our third measure of resilience, we quantify the changes in the real value of inputs purchased by firms.
+Finally, we also compute output changes, although our sample for which output data are available is limited.6

-3.1 Event-study Analysis
+3.1 Event-Study Analysis

-To evaluate how firms adapt to supply-chain disruptions created by the lockdowns, we need to quantify how such firms would have responded if no shock occurred.
-While there is a clear spike in the separation rates from suppliers in strict lockdown zones relative to other suppliers, it is possible that those buying from suppliers in red zones were following different trends than those buying from suppliers in green zones.
-Also, Covid-19 was a national-level shock, such that the observed separation rates or changes in input purchases could be driven by a firm's own demand disruptions instead of the behavior of its suppliers.
+To evaluate how firms adapt to lockdown-induced supply-chain disruptions, we need to quantify how such firms would have responded if no shock occurred.
+Even if we observe higher separation rates from suppliers in strict lockdown zones relative to other suppliers (Figure A3), it is possible that those buying from suppliers in red zones were following different trends than those buying from suppliers in green zones.
+Also, Covid-19 was a national-level shock, such that the observed separation rates or changes in input purchases could be driven by a firm's own demand disruptions instead of its suppliers' behavior.

 To address these concerns, we set up an event-study analysis and use the existing supplier network before March 2020 as a measure of the exposure to the shock.
-Intuitively, we want to compare two firms that faced the same demand and productivity shocks, and only differed in the location of their suppliers.
+Intuitively, we want to compare two firms that faced the same demand and productivity shocks and only differed in the location of their suppliers.
 By comparing the observed disruptions of a firm whose suppliers were more exposed to lockdowns with a similar firm whose suppliers were less exposed, we can isolate the impact driven by supply-chain disruptions.
-Further, we can then assess the characteristics of supply chains that lead to more or less disruption by looking at patterns of responses in affected firms relative to unaffected firms, as a function of observables.
+We can then assess the characteristics of supply chains that lead to more or less disruption by looking at patterns of responses in affected firms relative to unaffected firms, as a function of observables.